ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-integration.md

 {{site.data.keyword.cloud}} Private is installed on several virtual machines (VMs) on a vCenter Server instance.
 Within the vCenter Server instance, the ICP instance is deployed with a dedicated NSX Edge Services Gateway (ESG) and Distributed Logical Router (DLR) and uses a VXLAN.

-The ESG is configured with a SNAT rule to allow outbound traffic, enabling internet connectivity to download the ICP prerequisites and connectivity to GitHub and Docker.
-A web proxy server can be used to provide the internet connectivity if wanted.
+The ESG is configured with a source NAT rule (SNAT) to allow outbound traffic, which enables internet connectivity to download the ICP prerequisites and to connect to GitHub and Docker.
+Alternatively, you can use a web-proxy for internet connectivity.
 The ESG is configured with private connectivity to access DNS and NTP services.
 The ESG is also configured with a DNAT rule to enable the ICP Master and Proxy vIPs to be accessed from the {{site.data.keyword.cloud_notm}} 10.x network.

 ## IKS and vCenter Server integration